trans-travel/trans-travel/us/tn.md

    therapy for trans youth until the case challenging the ban is heard, the appeals court decided that [stay was invalid](https://storage.courtlistener.com/pdf/2023/07/08/l._w._v._jonathan_skrmetti.pdf).
+   However, the plaintiffs in a related case in Kentucky have asked that the entire appeals court re-hear the Kentucky appeal, which could have impact in Tennessee.
  * There are some very limited exceptions to the care ban for youth continuing the same care who had received that care prior to the ban up until March 31, 2024.